vardius/go-api-boilerplate/README.md

 ABOUT
 ==================================================
 The main purpose of this project is to provide boilerplate project setup using using best practices, DDD, CQRS, ES, gRPC.
-Futuring kubernetes for both development and production enviroments.
-Allowing to work with enviroment reflecting production one, allowing to reduce any misconfigurations.
+Featuring kubernetes for both development and production environments.
+Allowing to work with environment reflecting production one, allowing to reduce any misconfigurations.

 This is mono-repository of many services such as authentication or user domain.
 Each service has it own code base with exception of shared packages to simplify things for this boilerplate.
-Services comunicate witch each other using gRPC.
-Each searvice might expose HTTP API for external communication or/and gRPC.
+Services communicate witch each other using gRPC.
+Each service might expose HTTP API for external communication or/and gRPC.

-Tthis project setup should reduce the time spent on enviroment configuration for the whole kubernetes cluster and/or each of microservice.
+This project setup should reduce the time spent on environment configuration for the whole kubernetes cluster and/or each of microservice.
 Extracting each of services to own repository or keeping it as mono-repo should be a matter of preference.

 <p align="center">
   <a href="https://opencollective.com/go-api-boilerplate/contribute/sponsor-10349/checkout"><img src="https://opencollective.com/go-api-boilerplate/tiers/backer.svg"></a>